 Stepping inside the Akara Hotel after a flight from Chiang Mai, a train from the airport and a short walk through the Bangkok streets was like stepping into heaven.
 Wood, marble, air conditioning.
 I knew immediately that we’d picked the right hotel; it was beautiful.

 If you want luxury at a good price, you could do much, much, worse than the Akara Deluxe room.
-The room itself was very stylish keeping in check with the rest of the hotel with wood and marble and one of the most comfortable beds I have ever slept on.
+The room itself was very stylish keeping in check with the rest of the hotel with wood and marble decor and one of the most comfortable beds I have ever slept on.
 The main attraction in this room however is the bathroom; a stunning circle bath with floor to ceiling windows overlooking the Bangkok skyline.

 The staff at the hotel were more than happy to help too though Emma had planned a little surprise for my birthday which was, initially, forgotten about.
 Emma apparently rang reception whilst I was in the shower and up three members of staff came immediately with a birthday cake for me.
 However, as I was in the shower, I can only imagine there was a case of mistaken identity as the three members of staff sang an extended version of happy birthday to Emma whilst filming on their mobile phones.
 Not wanting to be rude, Emma had to play along and thank them for remembering…

 The Rooftop at the Akara Hotel

 This is where the magic happens; definitely the Akara Hotel’s crowning feature.
 A rooftop infinity pool overlooking Bangkok is the perfect way to cool off in that humid city heat.
 We could have stayed in that pool for all six days if Bangkok just didn’t beg you to explore.
 If you go one level higher there’s a really cool bar that unfortunately we didn’t get chance to enjoy as we couldn’t stop exploring!